Yiling-Huo/yiling-huo.github.io/_posts/2023-02-16-Rmarkdown-LaTex.md

 #### *method 1: include plots as images*

 R Markdown allows including external images quite easily.
 If you have been working in other R project and generated R plots, you can save the plots as `.pdf` first, and include the `.pdf` image in your `.rmd` document.
+(Other image formats are also fine, and may be preferred if your have complex plots. `.pdf`'s advantage is it's vector-based, so can be directly sent to your editors for publishing.)

 In your other R project, if you have base R plots:
 ```{r}